-- Housing Revenue Account (pages 57) This reflects a statutory obligation to account separately for the Council's housing landlord function.
+- Housing Revenue Account (pages 58) This reflects the statutory obligation to account separately for the Council's housing landlord function.
 It details the major elements of housing revenue expenditure maintenance, administration and capital financing costs and how these are met by rents and other income.
-It is noted that the surplus was £2.871m in 2022/23 (£4.456m in 2021/22) this decrease is mainly due to a revaluation gain in 2022/23 of £1.694m compared with a gain of £6.902m in 2021/22 and a reduced impairment charge of £5.551m in 2022/23 compared with £6.485m in 2021/22.
-Investment income has increased by £1.079m between 2021/22 and 2022/23 as interest rates significantly increased during the year as an impact on bank rate increase.
-A reduction of £0.840m contribution to the Housing Capital receipts pool as the Council has signed an agreement with government that 100% of the capital receipts from the sale of Council Dwellings will be invested in new build schemes and property acquisitions to increase housing stock levels. - Collection Fund (pages 64) this reflects the statutory requirement for the Council to maintain a separate account providing details of receipts of Council Tax and Business Rates and any associated payments to precepting authorities and central government.
-It is noted that the deficit has reduced to £1.252m on the Business Rates section of the Collection Fund compared with a deficit of £7.887m in 2021/22.
+It is noted that the surplus was £0.643m in 2023/24 (£2.871m in 2022/23) this decrease is mainly due to an increase in Depreciation and Impairment of Non-Current Assets of £5.621m offset by an increase in Investment Income of £1.076m and Recognised Capital Grants and Contributions of £2.557m.

+- Collection Fund (pages 65) this reflects the statutory requirement for the Council to maintain a separate account providing details of receipts of Council Tax and Business Rates and any associated payments to precepting authorities and central government.
+It is noted that Business Rates is now in surplus of £2.175m compared with a deficit of £1.252m in 2022/23.
 There are a number of variables which affect the deficit including valuation appeals by businesses to the Valuation Office and collection rates.
+The surplus is distributed as follows:

+- o£1.080m Central Government.

+- o £0.879m South Kesteven District Council.

+- o £0.216m Lincolnshire County Council.

+The Council Tax element of the Collection Fund reflects and increased deficit of £0.552m compared with a deficit of £0.126m in 2022/23.
+The deficit is distributed as follows:

-The deficit is distributed as follows: £0.661m Central Government, £0.459m South Kesteven District Council and £0.132m Lincolnshire County Council.
-The increased deficit 2021/22 relates to an in-year reduction in the net business rates collectible following the award of additional reliefs to support businesses recovery following the COVID-19 pandemic which were funded by Section 31 grants.
-The Council received the Section 31 grant to fund the additional reliefs in both years but due to the technical nature of the Collection Fund they will be used to fund the deficit in future years. - Statement of Group Accounts (page 67) according to statutory requirements the Council is required to produce Group Accounts where it has subsidiaries, joint ventures or associates.
-The Council has three wholly owned companies (EnvironmentSK, Gravitas Housing Ltd, and LeisureSK) whose accounts require consolidation.
-However, the transactions relating to EnvironmentSK are not material as they receive the majority of their funding from the Council.
-Therefore, only the company accounts of Gravitas Ltd and LeisureSK have been consolidated with the Council's. - Glossary of Terms (page 85) This explains key terms used throughout the document further.
+- £0.060m South Kesteven District Council. - £0.412m Lincolnshire County Council. - £0.080m Lincolnshire Police and Crime Commissioner - Statement of Group Accounts (page 68) according to statutory requirements the Council is required to produce Group Accounts where it has subsidiaries, joint ventures or associates.
+The Council has three wholly owned companies (EnvironmentSK, Gravitas Housing Ltd, and LeisureSK Ltd).
+EnvironmentSK Ltd and Gravitas Housing Ltd are in the process of being wound up, therefore, only the company accounts of LeisureSK have been consolidated with the Council's.

+In the process of closing EnvironmentSK Ltd an outstanding loan of £132k payable to the Council was written off.

+In the process of closing Gravitas Housing Ltd, there was a loss on disposal of £326k relating to the investment equity made by the Council.
+However, the Council in bringing back the function delivered 7 dwellings, in addition to the 25 already completed by Gravitas.
+This was undertaken using s106 funding of £440k.
+Over a 5 year period the Council benefits from additional gross rental income of £225k and an £240k of New Homes Bonus.

+• Glossary of Terms (page 86) - This explains key terms used throughout the document further.